Pumpkin Pound Cake with Chocolate Ganache

 The crumb is extremely fine, because I used Gold Medal Flour, which is always milled to smooth perfection.
-I also used a combination of cinnamon, nutmeg, clove and maple to bring out the best qualities of the pumpkin flavor.
+I also use part of a classic pumpkin pie spice-inspired combination of cinnamon, nutmeg, clove and maple to bring out the best qualities of the pumpkin flavor.

 Subtle and sublime.

-You can serve this pumpkin pound cake just like this, or do what I did and blanket it in chocolate.
+You can serve this pumpkin pound cake just like this, or do what I did and blanket it in homemade chocolate ganache.

-Pumpkin and chocolate work surprisingly well together.
+Pumpkin and chocolate work remarkably well together.
 The rustic notes of the pumpkin and spice balance the bitter-sweet notes of the chocolate.

 Either way, this pumpkin pound cake is a win-win!